facebook/facebook-ruby-business-sdk/README.md

 print "Ad Account Name: #{ad_account.name}"
 ```

-The `#get` method doesn't trigger the `GET` request immeidately.
+The `#get` method doesn't trigger the `GET` request immediately.
 The API request for `GET` is fired on-demand.
 In the example above, API request won't fire until `ad_account.name` is executed.

 ### Updating a node
 To update a node, you can use the `#save` method of ad object classes.